 All pupils are given the opportunity to develop an understanding of relationships, attitudes and values and to reflect upon religious beliefs and practices and our Roman Catholic children are given the opportunity to take part in the Salford Diocesan Sacramental Programme leading to their Confirmation and First Holy Communion.

-To develop the children’s ability to understand and communicate using the four language models of reading, writing (including handwriting), spelling and listening and speaking.
+To develop the children’s ability to understand and communicate using the four language models of speaking, listening, reading and writing (including handwriting).
+Spelling, punctuation and grammar are also taught so that children know and understand how the English language works.

 To maintain and increase confidence in mathematics through a practical approach, matched closely to the language and concepts required to develop good mathematical skills and knowledge.